-The choices that people continue to make regarding diet and exercise are simply not working.
+The choices that most people continue to make regarding diet and exercise are simply not working.
 A significant number of people in this country, and worldwide for that matter, have impaired health and low fitness levels.
 This is due in large part from an increasingly sedentary lifestyle coupled with poor nutritional choices (WHO, 2014, and Health Intelligence, 2015).
-More than one-third of U.S. adults are currently obese (35.1 percent or 78.6 million) while 33.9 percent are overweight (JAMA, 2012).
-When both groups are combined, approximately 70 percent of Americans are either overweight or obese!
-It’s time for a different approach and change in mindset if you’re finally ready to improve the most precious of all commodities: your health and well-being.
+The average American spends more than 9.5 hours a day sitting.
+Research shows that people who sit the most have a 112 percent increase in the Relative Risk (RR) of Diabetes and a 147 percent increase in the RR of cardiovascular events compared to people who sit the least.
+Sitting down for a large part of the day has similar mortality rates to smoking (Wilmot et al., 2012).
+This just helps fuel the fire adding to the list of reasons why more than one-third of U.S. adults are currently obese (35.1 percent or 78.6 million) and 33.9 percent are overweight (JAMA, 2012).
+When you look at the groups collectively, approximately 70 percent of Americans are either overweight or obese!
+It’s time for a different approach and a needed change in mindset if you’re seriously ready to improve the most precious of all commodities: your health and well-being.

 Let’s be honest, we know this can be a very difficult task since most people do not even like to exercise.
 More than 30 percent of people will not workout at all this year while only 5 percent will exercise at a level that is considered vigorous.
-With that said, your initial goal is to carve out just 30-minutes a day and start moving more.
+There were about 81.6 million Americans who were completely inactive in 2015.
+In addition to factors like genetics, emotional instability, and sleeplessness, lack of physical activity is one of the leading causes of obesity.
+With that said, one of your goals is to carve out just 30-minutes a day and start moving more.
 That’s it!
 You can find half an hour each day and make a commitment to yourself (and your family) to improve your health and fitness.

 The TBC30 Plan will get you moving on that path that you need to travel down to finally get results.
 This plan, by the way, has worked for hundreds of my private clients who, over the years, have followed the plan.
 You need to implement the following steps and nutritional strategies into your lifestyle for the next four-weeks and it will work for you as well.